CAD-CS/NotePad/README.md

 ### NotePad Re-imagined

-The name of the project that I have decided to pursue is called ***Notepad Squared***.
+The name of the project that I have decided to pursue is called ***VimPad***.
-Notepad Squared is intended to be an improvement of Microsoft's *Notepad* with features that will make it feel like an actual notepad.
+VimPad is intended to be an improvement of Microsoft's *Notepad* with features that will make it feel like an actual notepad.
 I will also try to implement the text input method of Bram Moolenaar's Vi Improved (a.k.a. *Vim*) but on professor Wolfman's advice, I will implement it at the end if I have time.